Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Results and Discussion

-\textit{Context-specific scenarios} In context-specific tasks, TypeNet outperformed the ML models, with $F_1$ scores ranging from \textit{84.5\% to 85.7\%}, compared to \textit{78.9\% to 81.6\%} for LGBM and CatBoost.
-TypeNet performs on par with ML models across all cases, indicating that its performance improves when trained and tested in similar contexts.
-ML models, while competent, struggled to maintain the same level of contextual sensitivity, likely because they depend on structured features that are less effective in diverse contexts.
+\textit{Context-specific scenarios.} In context-specific evaluations, TypeNet outperforms the ML-based detectors, achieving $F_1$ scores between $84.5\%$ and $85.7\%$, compared to $78.9\%$ to $81.6\%$ for LGBM and CatBoost.
+These results indicate that TypeNet benefits from training and testing under consistent topical contexts, where its sequential modeling better captures context-dependent typing behavior.
+While ML-based detectors remain competitive, their reliance on aggregated feature representations appears less effective in capturing contextual variability.

-\textit{Dataset-specific scenarios} Dataset-specific evaluations yielded mixed results.
-ML models excelled on the Buffalo dataset, achieving a maximum $F_1$ score of \textit{98.9\%}, with minimal FAR and FRR values, reflecting their ability to adapt to structured data.
-However, TypeNet demonstrated superior performance on the IIITD-BU-Paraphrased dataset, with an $F_1$ score of \textit{86.9\%}, outperforming LGBM and CatBoost, which achieved $F_1$ scores of \textit{75.7\% to 76.4\%}.
-This highlights TypeNet's advantage in scenarios that require nuanced handling of paraphrased and linguistically rich data.
+\textit{Dataset-specific scenarios.} Dataset-specific evaluations show divergent behavior across datasets.
+ML-based detectors perform best on the Buffalo dataset, achieving a maximum $F_1$ score of $98.9\%$ with minimal FAR and FRR, reflecting their effectiveness in structured typing environments.
+In contrast, TypeNet achieves superior performance on the IIITD-BU-Paraphrased dataset, with an $F_1$ score of $86.9\%$, outperforming LGBM and CatBoost, which achieve $F_1$ scores of $75.7\%$ to $76.4\%$.
+This result highlights TypeNet’s relative advantage in handling paraphrased and linguistically complex inputs.

-The analysis highlights the condition-specific strengths of each model.
-ML models (LGBM and CatBoost) excel in structured environments such as user- and keyboard-specific tasks, achieving consistently high $F_1$ scores with minimal error rates.
-In contrast, TypeNet performs better at handling nuanced, context-rich scenarios, such as paraphrased text, and outperforms ML models.
-These findings highlight the importance of selecting models tailored to the specific requirements of the task, as no single model is universally optimal across all scenarios.
-In the future, we aim to explore hybrid approaches that combine the strengths of ML models and TypeNet to achieve robust performance across diverse datasets and contexts.